oscaromeu/home-ops/README.md

 ## Testing

-Any change to the Kubernetes manifests or to the repository structure should be validated in CI before a pull requests is merged into themaster branch and synced on the cluster.
+Any change to the Kubernetes manifests or to the repository structure should be validated in CI before a pull requests is merged into the master branch and synced on the cluster.

 This repository contains the following Github CI workflows: